AVNunley/craigslist-recommender/README.md

 # craigslist-recommender

+_in progress_

 This repository hosts a recommendation engine for craigslist ads.
 This tool will help users of the site discover listings of interest to them with less effort.

 ## Dataset

-The dataset used to build the tool will be Harvard's "Craigslist Postings in Massachusetts" which can be found here:
+The dataset currently being used to build the tool is Harvard's "Craigslist Postings in Massachusetts" which can be found here:

 https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/52WSPT